This post may contain affiliate links.

 Ok, these are very much like Dahi bara, but what makes these special is instead of soaking boondi in the water you directly add them in yogurt, the crunchy boondi, along with sweet yogurt, crunchy onion, and potatoes are an absolute delight and treat in the mouth.

 This is not traditional raita, it is next-level delicious and good as a salad on its own too.
 You can serve it as a snack in the evening or along with any Indian/ Pakistani meal as a delicious side.

-The raita need some sort of spice.
-The simple spice blend taste amazing due to freshness.
+The raita needs some sort of spice.
+The simple spice blend tastes amazing due to its freshness.

-Mix sugar, salt, spices mix, to the yogurt.
+Mix sugar, salt, and spices in the yogurt.